Römerstein

 Römerstein is a municipality in Baden-Württemberg, Germany; three formerly independent villages (Böhringen, Donnstetten, Zainingen) and two hamlets (Strohweiler and Aglishardt) were merged in 1975.
-Townhall is in Böhringen.
+Administration seat is Böhringen.

 The community is located on the Swabian Alb, in the northeastern corner of the district of Reutlingen.
 The community is named after the Römerstein, the highest hill of the region at 875 m.

 Geography

 The municipality is located about 22 kilometers east of Reutlingen on the plateau of the Swabian Alb at an altitude of 803 m above sea level.
 NN (Rathaus Donnstetten).
 Römerstein reaches an elevation of 874 m above sea level at its highest point.

 The municipality is bordered by Lenningen (Esslingen district) Wiesensteig (Göppingen District), Westerheim, Laichingen (both Alb-Donau-Kreis), Gutsbezirk Münsingen, Bad Urach and grave Stetten (all district Reutlingen).

 Municipality arrangement

 The community consists of the previously independent municipalities Böhringen, Donnstetten and Zainingen.
 The former municipalities Donnstetten and Zainingen today form localities within the definition of Baden-Württemberg municipal code with independent local councils and mayors.
 Böhringen includes the village of Böhringen, the hamlet of Strohweiler, and the homestead Aglishardt.
 Donnstetten includes the village of Donnstetten and the Haus Römersteinhäuser, an observation tower erected in 1912 on the Römerstein.
 Zainingen consists only the village of the same name.